ourcodeinc/ActiveDocumentation-IntelliJ/README.md

 ## ruleJson.txt and tagJson.txt

-There must be two files named `ruleJson.txt` and `tagJson.txt` in the project folder.
+There must be two files named `ruleTable.json` and `tagTable.json` in the project folder.
 The example for these files can be found in `README.md` in **active-doc-client** repository.